papertray3/cf-express-server/README.md

 Some of the builtin AddIns have a method for configuring the AddIn before being added in (for instance the session store has a configure method `configure(options: SessionOptions): void` that should be called before the creation of the CFExpressServer).

+## Server Usage
+The CFExpressServer is simply an express server with the following methods attached:

+### getConfig() : Config
+This method returns the [nconf](https://github.com/indexzero/nconf) object that contains the runtime configuration and command line option settings.

+### getLogger(name? : string) : Logger
+Gets the configured [log4js](https://log4js-node.github.io/log4js-node/) logger.
+You can configure the log4js builtin AddIn programmatically or via the LOG4JS_CONFIG environment variable.

+### start(listener? : Function) : void
+A convenience function for starting the server (akin to `server.listen()`).
+If the `serverAddIn` is used, this method will create either an HTTP or HTTPS server based on command line options.